ClementNerma/Rave/docs/books/hybrid.md

   divide(2, 0);

 catch (e: OutOfMemoryError)
-  println!("Program is out of memory.");
+  println!('Program is out of memory.');

 catch (e: ArithmeticError)
-  println!("Division failed because we can't divide by zero.");
+  println!('Division failed because we can't divide by zero.');
 ```

 Thanks to sub-typing (again), we can also use a final `catch` block that will catch absolutely any type of error: